captainbrosset/devtools-tips/src/tips/en/detect-low-color-contrast.md

 ---
-title: Detect and fix low color contrast issues
+title: Detect low color contrast issues
 tags: ["accessibility", "browser:edge", "browser:chrome", "browser:firefox"]
 ---
 Low color vision is very common, and your choice of text and background colors can negatively impact people's experience of your website.
 What seems legible to you might not be for everyone.